 Azelaic acid works by getting rid of dead skin and killing bacteria.
 It's available as a cream or gel.
 It's usually applied twice a day (or once a day if your skin is particularly sensitive).

 The medication doesn't make your skin sensitive to sunlight.
-So you don't have to avoid exposure to the sun.
+So you do not have to avoid exposure to the sun.

 You'll usually need to use azelaic acid for a month before your acne improves.